"Ocean, I love you, and I want to start all over again. If you're willing to have me, that is. Just say the word, and I'm yours, forever."

 - Episode 81 reveals that Yami and Kaiba play card games for fun when nobody's looking.

-- Yami unironically reveal what he loves about the other characters in episode 82.
+- Yami unironically reveals what he loves about the other characters in episode 82.
 Particularly when he reveals that, despite how much the series jokes about them, he sincerely loves Tea' s friendship speeches.

 - In the fanfic ''Fun in Yugi's Mind'' by indecisivepancake we see Florence come to Bakura's defense when Melvin destroys his beloved "Change of Heart" card.